 Where can you find the best books to read?

-• Giant, online bookstores (Amazon, etc.) always have tons of books in foreign languages
+- Giant, online bookstores, like Amazon and others like it, always have tons of books in foreign languages

-• Eli – Graded Readers: organized by level and by age (English, French, Spanish, and German)
+- Eli – Graded Readers: organized by level and by age in English, French, Spanish, and German

-• Cidib – Graded Readers: under the heading “Easyreads,” books are organized by the readers’ age (English, French, Spanish, German)
+- Cidib – Graded Readers: under the heading “Easyreads,” books are organized by the readers’ age in English, French, Spanish, and German

-We’ve developed this list as we’ve come across these books and from your suggestions, so thank you in advance for sharing your favorite reads with us here!
+We’ve developed this list as we’ve come across these books and from your suggestions, so thank you in advance for sharing your favorite reads with us in the comments!

 If you enjoyed this article on the best books to read, sign up for our newsletter to get e-mail notices of new articles and other useful information for learning languages (no ads or spam).